deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *BRIANNA*
 >
-> I just don't know how Calvin could do that all those times.
+> I just don't understand how Calvin could do that all those times.
 This is a disaster.

 > *MARJORIE*
 >
-> Why?
+> No doubt.

 > *BRIANNA*
 >
-> Because we have to revisit all the old cases.
+> And we have to revisit all the old cases.
 Each and every one where the witness bailed out in the last second.
 And that's a lot.

 > *MARJORIE*
 >